Category

 ※1 The four regions are distinguished based on the U.S. Census Bureau's regional classification: Northeast, Midwest, South, and West.

-※2 A domestic survey conducted by "teamSDGs," our company-wide cross-functional project aimed at promoting SDGs awareness in Japan.
+※2 A domestic survey conducted by "teamSDGs," a company-wide cross-functional project aimed at promoting SDGs awareness in Japan.
 Conducted in February 2018 with 1,400 Japanese men and women aged 10-79 nationwide.
-Conditions differ from the Japan Brand Survey as income criteria were not set for respondents, making these values purely indicative.
+Conditions differ from the Japan Brand Survey as income criteria were not set for respondents, making this data purely for reference.

 <Japan Brand Survey 2018 Overview>

-・Purpose: To understand overseas consumers' perceptions and actual behavior regarding the "Japan Brand" in general, including food, tourism, and Japanese products
+・Purpose: To understand overseas consumers' perceptions and actual behavior regarding the overall "Japan Brand," including food, tourism, and Japanese products

-China (Group A = Beijing, Shanghai, Guangzhou; Group B = Shenzhen, Tianjin, Chongqing, Suzhou, Wuhan, Chengdu, Hangzhou, Dalian, Xi'an, Qingdao), Hong Kong, Taiwan, South Korea, India, Singapore, Thailand, Indonesia, Malaysia, Vietnam, Philippines, Australia, United States (Northeast, Midwest, South, West), Canada, Brazil, United Kingdom, France, Germany, Italy, Russia
+China (Group A = Beijing, Shanghai, Guangzhou; Group B = Shenzhen, Tianjin, Chongqing, Suzhou, Wuhan, Chengdu, Hangzhou, Dalian, Xi'an, Qingdao), Hong Kong, Taiwan, South Korea, India, Singapore, Thailand, Indonesia, Malaysia, Vietnam, Philippines, Australia, USA (Northeast, Midwest, South, West), Canada, Brazil, UK, France, Germany, Italy, Russia

 ・Survey Method: Online survey